Workflow examples to help kickstart your next workflow project.

 This reporting/trending element of automation becomes critical for organizations looking to improve upon their business processes over time.

 In a small organization, a phone call to Ray in IT can usually resolve IT support issues fairly efficiently.
 In larger organizations, an IT support request system is required.
 Workflow management is the backbone of these systems.
-Advanced rules can be used to route requests based on type, severity, department, etc. Users can track their requests and IT managers can report on performance.
+Advanced rules can route requests based on type, severity, department, etc. Users can track their requests and IT managers can report on performance.
 On the right is a simplified example of an IT request workflow.

 Looking for even more examples?
 We have more on our Help site.